wp-plugins/wp-to-twitter/readme.txt

 = 1.4.11 =

-* Fixed a bug which allowed editing of posts to be tweeted if status updates on editing Pages were permitted.
+* Fixed a bug which allowed editing of posts to be Tweeted if status updates on editing Pages were permitted.
 * Fixed a bug in the support check routine which caused all Cli.gs tests to fail.
-* Streamlined logic controlling whether a new or edited item should be tweeted.
+* Streamlined logic controlling whether a new or edited item should be Tweeted.
 * Added Italian translation.
 Thanks to [Gianni Diurno](http://www.gidibao.net)!

 = 1.4.10 =